cocreators-ee/praga/README.md

 Provide authentication capabilities for proxy environments, designed particularly for use with Nginx `ngx_http_auth_request_module` module.

-The goal is to allows Nginx to check all the requests are authenticated centrally before passing them on to less secure services.
+Allows Nginx to check all the requests are authenticated centrally before passing them on to less secure services.
 Then if the user is unauthenticated they shall be required to log in via Praga.
 Praga provides the capability for users to log in with an email verification code.

 ![Praga in action](./praga.gif)

+Depending on configuration of Praga and Nginx it should allow at least:

+- Access control for an individual domain
+- Access control for an individual path
+- Access control for a domain and its subdomains

 Currently supports sending emails via [Mailjet](https://www.mailjet.com), but integration to other services is likely trivial.

+Read more on `ngx_http_auth_request_module` usage at:

 - https://nginx.org/en/docs/http/ngx_http_auth_request_module.html
 - https://redbyte.eu/en/blog/using-the-nginx-auth-request-module/

 TODO:

-- Docker build
 - Release pipeline
 - Implement rate limits for email sending and code verification
 - Limit redirect targets from configuration